WATER MANAGEMENT

 Berli Jucker Foods Co., Ltd. (BJF)

 Berli Jucker Foods Co., Ltd. (BJF)’s own operation takes place at 2 operational sites, located in the industrial parks of Samut Prakan province and Phra Nakhon Si Ayutthaya province.
-Regarding to the current water risks in Thailand, Phra Nakhon Si Ayutthaya province has a extremely high-water stress level.
+Regarding to the current water risks in Thailand, Samut Prakan province has a extremely high water stress level and Phra Nakhon Si Ayutthaya province has a high-water stress level.

 Mitigation Plan

-BJF’s operational site in Phra Nakhon Si Ayutthaya province is located in Rojana Industrial Park, which is a high-quality industrial park guaranteed by international standard ISO9000.
-The industrial park provides international standard infrastructure network to conserve water including high quality industrial water, sanitary sewer and high technology wastewater treatment plant.
+BJF’s operational site in Phra Nakhon Si Ayutthaya province is located in Rojana Industrial Park, which is a high-quality industrial park guaranteed by the international standard ISO9001, and BJF’s operational site in Samut Prakan province is guaranteed by the international standard ISO14001.
+Both operational sites provide the international standard infrastructure network to conserve water, including high-quality industrial water, sanitary sewers, and high-technology wastewater treatment plants.
+Not only the high-quality industrial park that mitigates the water risks.

 Berli Jucker Foods Co., Ltd. (BJF) - Critical suppliers